-Until 2016 Mr. Pérez Lizaur was a member of the Board of Newell Brands in the USA (member of the Audit Committee and the Compensation Committee) and of Central American Bottling Corporation (CBC) in Central America and the Caribbean (Chairman of the Audit Committee).
-Currently, he also dedicates part of his time to various forms of participation in civil society.
-He was honored as a member of the Walmart Hall of Fame in recognition of Walmart International's broad expansion in the Americas, where he held various leadership positions in Mexico, the USA and other Latin American countries.
-He was a consultant for Wal-Mart in Brazil, China and India.
+Until 2016 Mr. Pérez Lizaur was a member of the Board of Newell Brands in the USA (member of the Audit and Compensation Committees) and the Central American Bottling Corporation (CBC) in Central America and the Caribbean (Chairman of the Audit Committee).
+He was also member of the Board of Walmex.

+Currently, he dedicates part of his time to various forms of participation in nonprofit organizations.